Sv443/FactorioTextPlateGen/README.md

 ## Advanced usage:
 - You can edit the file [`src/characters.json`](./src/characters.json) to adjust which characters in the input text are converted to which text plate variant.
   Make sure to only add or modify the `replacements` property and leave everything else untouched.
-- You can register custom aliases for `factorio-text-plate-gen` by editing `bin` in [`package.json`](./package.json) and running `npm link` again.
+- You can register custom aliases for `textplategen` by editing `bin` in [`package.json`](./package.json) and running `npm link` again.
 - If you set the max line length setting to any value above 0, the program will automatically split the text into multiple lines if it exceeds the specified length.
   Note that this will mean line breaks in the input text will be replaced with spaces and then new line breaks will be added wherever the line limit is reached.
-- After running the program once, a folder `factorio-text-plate-gen` will be created in your appdata directory, where settings files will be stored.
+- After running the program once, a folder `textplategen` will be created in your appdata directory, where settings files will be stored.
   You can delete this folder to reset everything to the default.
 - If you are interested in the blueprint object structure or want to extend it, check out the file [`src/types.ts`](./src/types.ts) which contains all TS types.
 - If you know TypeScript, you can create a `test.ts` file in the same directory as the [`package.json`](./package.json) file and run it with `npm run test` to write your own code to generate text plates or encode and decode any blueprint string in various ways.